eduardofischermath/homemade_financial_instruments/ISSUES.md

-Each subpackage currently has a single file with multiple classes (with the exception of the testing subpackage, which has multiple files), and for each subpackage, the classes within the corresponding files are brought (via importing) to the top-level of the subpackage.
-The large Python package, on the other hand, will have (via importing) all subpackages at the top-level (with the exception of the testing subpackage).
+Each subpackage currently has a single file with multiple classes (with the exception of the testing subpackage, which has multiple files), and for each subpackage, the classes within the corresponding files are brought (via importing) to the top-level of the subpackage via:
+"from .subpackage import * "

+The large Python package, on the other hand, will have (via importing) all subpackages at the top-level (with the exception of the testing subpackage)
+using:
+"from . import subpackage"

 As soon as the project has a more definitive name and procedures for installing (such pip installation via setuptools) are in place,